Who Was Maddox?

 Who Was Maddox? (also known as Undisclosed Client) is a 1964 British film directed by Geoffrey Nethercott and starring Bernard Lee, Jack Watling and Suzanne Lloyd.
-Part of the series of Edgar Wallace Mysteries films made at Merton Park Studios, it is based on a story by Wallace.
+Part of the series of Edgar Wallace Mysteries films made at Merton Park Studios, it was written by Roger Marshall based on a story by Wallace.

 Plot

 Jack Heath is a successful director of a publishing company.
 After a jewel robbery at his home, he is arrested by Superintendent Meredith for the murder of the company's chairman, Alec Campbell.
 Meredith is not convinced of his guilt and is willing to believe that Heath is being framed.
-When Meredith questions Heath's wife Suzanne, she admits that the robbery was faked, and that she is being blackmailed by a man called Maddox.
+When Meredith questions Heath's wife Diane, she admits that the robbery was faked, and that she is being blackmailed by a man called Maddox.
 Meredith releases Jack, and pursues Maddox.